PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-11 09:47:44
+Last updated: 2024-04-11 09:48:53
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: Let's hit a motel, jam in a quickie and get you back to your wedding. - Ted Mosby